Preventing Exposure to Lead

 Work and Hobbies Involving Lead

-Check out our Lead Sources page to see some examples of jobs and hobbies where you work with lead.
+Visit the Lead Sources page to see some examples of jobs and hobbies that work with lead.

-If you have a job or hobby that involves working with lead, there are special precautions that you should take so that you don’t spread lead particles around your home:
+For those with a job or hobby that involves working with lead, there are special precautions that should be taken so that lead particles are not spread around home:

-• Avoid handling or touching food or your mouth and face when working with lead materials.
-Make sure to wash your hands very well after you are done working with lead or before you eat or smoke.
+• Avoid handling or touching food or mouth and face when working with lead materials

-• Keep all work and hobby materials away from the living space, especially places your child might play in or around.
+• Keep all work and hobby materials away from the living space, especially places children might play in or around

 Certain items may contain lead when they have been imported from some foreign countries: